zeromq/netmq/docs/receiving-sending.md

 Further Reading
 =====

-If you are looking at some of the method signatures and why you should use them, you should read more about the messaging philosophy that NetMQ uses.
-You can read more about that at the [Message] (https://github.com/zeromq/netmq/blob/master/docs/Message.md) page.
+If you are looking at some of the method signatures, and wondering why/how you should use them, you should read a bit more on the messaging philosophy that NetMQ uses.
+The [Message] (https://github.com/zeromq/netmq/blob/master/docs/Message.md) page has some helpful information around this area.